I get it. There are too many home theater receivers to choose from!

 These are two different things.

-The AV receiver will need to able to do this if I am connecting a DVD player into it using component connections.
-And expecting it to output via HDMI to my TV screen.
+The AV receiver will need to able to do this if I am connecting a DVD player using component connections - and I then expect it to output this to my TV screen via HDMI.

 If it can't upconvert, I will have to send the component

 video signal directly to the display via a component connection.
 This means

 It is often only the more expensive receivers that are able to upconvert different types of video input to the HDMI output.